hasura/graphql-engine/graphql/manual/getting-started/first-graphql-query.rst

 Making your first GraphQL query
 ===============================

-Let's create a sample table and query from it using the Console, a UI tool meant for doing exactly this:
+Let's create a sample table and query from it using the Hasura console, a UI tool meant for doing exactly this:

 Create a table
 --------------